Kaixhin/malmo-challenge/README.md

 We implemented the ACER algorithm [[3]](#references) based on reference code [[5, 6]](#references).
 In addition, we augmented the state that the agent receives with the previous action, reward and a step counter [[7]](#references).

+We also introduce a novel contribution - a batch version of ACER - as off-policy learning relies on sampling trajectories from experience replay memory.
+We collect a batch of trajectories, and then truncate them to match the smallest trajectory retrieved.
+This increases stability, especially as the length of most of the saved trajectories max out; for this challenge in particular, with a fixed episode length, we receive this benefit from the start of off-policy training.

 ## Instructions

 The dependencies are: